scrainss/scrainss/README.md

 - 🌱 I’m currently learning server side programming, networking fundamentals, and information security
 - 🤔 I’m looking for help with server side programming in general
 - 📫 How to reach me: rainss@etsu.edu
-- ⚡ My hobbies include gaming, reading, the gym, and playing soccer with friends

 <!--
 **scrainss/scrainss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.